-New Disease Warning: Neopestalotiopsis Fruit Rot and Leaf Spot
+Disease Alert: Neopestalotiopsis Fruit Rot and Leaf Spot

-A new disease, Neopestalotiopsis fruit rot, was reported to cause damage in strawberry fields in Florida in 2019 and 2020 (Baggio et al., 2020).
-This disease has since been observed in multiple states.
-While the environment in other southeastern states may not be as conducive to disease development, growers should be diligent and on the lookout for unusually severe leaf spotting/scorching symptoms.
-Various fungi in the fungal genus Neopestalotiopsis are associated with the disease, and Natalia Peres (University of Florida - IFAS) has recently published an article about this disease and its management - or lack thereof.
+Neopestalotiopsis fruit rot and leaf spot, caused by a Neopestalotiopsis sp., was reported to cause damage in strawberry fields in Florida in 2019 and 2020 (Baggio et al., 2020).
+This disease has since been observed in multiple southeastern states.
+Growers should be diligent and on the lookout for unusually severe leaf spotting/scorching symptoms.
+Natalia Peres (University of Florida - IFAS) published an article about this disease and its management - or lack thereof.
 "Below-ground symptoms were characterized by darkening of the roots and orange-brown necrosis in the crowns, which contributed to stunting or poor establishment after transplanting.
-Above-ground symptoms ranged from stunting to wilting and necrosis of older leaves, to eventual collapse and death of the entire plant...
-Most of the commercial strawberry cultivars grown in Florida were affected by the disease and the common linkage among these outbreaks was the nursery source for the plants."
+Above-ground symptoms ranged from stunting to wilting and necrosis of older leaves, to eventual collapse and death of the entire plant."
+There has been a strong association with long periods of rainfall and spidermite infestations.
 Whole-plant symptoms can be similar to those of Phytophthora root rot or anthracnose crown rot.
 Fruit rot symptoms are similar to those of anthracnose, whereas leaf spot symptoms mimic other common leaf spots on strawberry caused by Phomopsis or Gnomonia; therefore, microscopic examination of spores is likely required for confirmation.
-Be extra vigilant when receiving and inspecting strawberry plants; work with county agents and local Extension specialists and diagnostic labs to confirm diseases that are showing up on young and maturing plants as the season progresses.
+Be extra vigilant when purchasing, receiving, and inspecting strawberry plants; make sure that your nursery source does not have a history of this disease.
+Work with county agents and local Extension specialists and diagnostic labs to confirm diseases that are showing up on young and maturing plants as the season progresses.
 To date, Switch and thiram products are the only fungicides that provide suppression of this disease (~50% control) against fruit rot.
 There is a Section 2(ee) Recommendation in some states for Thiram SC and Switch 62.5 WG for Neopestalotiopsis.
-Check with local Extension specialists as additional products may receive Section 2(ee)
+Check with local Extension specialists as additional products may receive Section 2(ee) Recommendations for Neopestalotiopsis in the future.